Safe Webdrop

 Registration

 The primary goal of registration is to have a user's RSA public key being accepted by the server administrator.
 The only reliable means to ensure that the user's public key is authentic is the first-hand contact to the server's administrator in which the registration code is presented.
-If the administrator checks this registration code before accepting a user's publick key, no-one else is able to smuggle a different key onto the server to overwrite the authentic one.
+If the administrator checks this registration code before accepting a user's public key, no-one else is able to smuggle a different key onto the server to overwrite the authentic one.

 It should be said, that receiving the registration code first-hand is essential and must not be bypassed with any more convenient means of proof.